webtechnick/CakePHP-Queue-Plugin/readme.markdown

 ## Task Restrictions

-There are a number of restrictions you can assign to Tasks that will modify their order in the queue and affect the when the task executes.
+There are a number of restrictions you can assign to Tasks that will modify their order in the queue and affect when the task executes.
 Restricted Tasks gain priority over Non-restriction tasks (basic queued tasks).
 The Queue process will look for restricted tasks that match the current state of the server before it looks for non-restriction tasks as non-restriction tasks are by defination not time sensitive.

 #### Task Options

-1) **Scheduled Start** Restriction: you can schedule a task to not execute until a certain the scheduled time has passed.
+1) **Scheduled Start** Restriction: you can schedule a task to not execute until a certain scheduled time has passed.

 	Queue::add($command, $type, $options = array(
 		'start' => 'Friday 11pm',